pereiralex/sms-appointment-scheduler/README.md

 5. AI generates intelligent response based on calendar data
 6. Response sent back via Azure Communication Services

+## Pricing

+This demo uses real Azure services, so minimal usage-based costs may apply.
+We've designed it to be lightweight, but extended use will incur charges.
+The following services may involve charges:

+1. **Azure Communication Services**
+   - Billed by usage: number of messages sent/received.
+See the [Azure Communication Services Pricing](https://azure.microsoft.com/pricing/details/communication-services/) page for details.

+2. **Azure OpenAI**
+   - Costs depend on the model used (e.g., GPT-4) and token volume.
+See the [Azure OpenAI Pricing](https://azure.microsoft.com/pricing/details/openai/) page for details.

+**Note**: Be sure to monitor your Azure usage to avoid unexpected charges.
+You can set up [Azure Cost Management](https://learn.microsoft.com/en-us/azure/cost-management-billing/) to track and control your spending.

+## Next Steps

+- Add appointment confirmation system
+- Integrate with real calendar systems (Outlook, Google Calendar)
+- Add appointment types and duration options
+- Implement customer preference storage
+- Add timezone support for multi-location practices

 ## Troubleshooting

 **SMS not working?**